NatTerpilowska/PetClinic/README.md

 ### Jenkins CI/CD Pipeline
 The CI/CD Pipeline is undertaken by Jenkins.
 It takes all of the instructions that input in scripts an executes them to replicate our application build.
 This also has a webhook built in so that every time the VCS GitHub is updated a new version of the application is built and tested so that we can observe its functionality.
 Like in previous projects our Pipeline follows a fairly accepted route as is detailed below:

--Firstly all Declarations are made
+- Firstly all Declarations are made
--Installation of all basic requirements
+- Installation of all basic requirements
--Testing is undertaken
+- Testing is undertaken
--The front and back-end services are containerised (images built) -They are pushed forward to Docker-hub
+- The front and back-end services are containerised (images built)
+- They are pushed forward to Docker-hub
--Terraform initialises configuration settings and other requirements -Kubernetes finally orchestrates the application where it is ready to access and use
+- Terraform initialises configuration settings and other requirements
+- Kubernetes finally orchestrates the application where it is ready to access and use

 The Pipeline diagram can be seen below: